danmorse314/nhl-stuff/README.md

 ## NHL Helper functions & datasets

-This is the home of any helper functions I use when analyzing NHL data.
+This is the (future) home of any helper functions I use when analyzing NHL data.
 This is NOT the home of an NHL play-by-play scraper.
-The best one of those I'm aware of is from [Evolving Hockey](https://github.com/mhbw/evolving-hockey/blob/master/ALLSCRAPE.R)
+The best one of those I'm aware of is from [Evolving Hockey](https://github.com/mhbw/evolving-hockey/blob/master/ALLSCRAPE.R).

 The [data](https://github.com/danmorse314/nhl-stuff/tree/main/data) folder is for miscellaneous data files, the first of which is nhl_team_info.csv, which contains all 32 NHL team names, abbreviations, colors, and logos.
 It should make it easier to get proper colors and logos on any NHL-related plots.